rajgoel/course-scientific-programming/03-lecture/slides.md

 - Derived classes can override methods to change or extend behavior.

 > [!TIP]
-> Inheritance is primarily used if a object **is** a specialisation of another object, e.g., a car is a vehicle.
+> Inheritance is primarily used if an object **is** a specialisation of another object, e.g., a car is a vehicle.

 ---